Memories of Overdevelopment: Production

-Production of “Memorias del Desarrollo” took five years, starting in 2005 and completed in 2010, with locations in five countries.
-According to Director Miguel Coyula, his first draft of the screenplay was a faithful adaptation of Edmundo Desnoes' novel.
-But as he began filming and editing simultaneously, he became aware of new possibilities, which would radically alter the narrative structure of the original novel as well as its characters.
-The film did not follow the traditional chronology of writing, shooting and editing.
-This required a new approach where pre-production, production, and postproduction, no longer needed to exist as distinct elements but rather as an integral interactive seamless process.
-This new way of working was not meant as a shortcut, but rather as a way of revealing new narrative layers of the work as it evolved to create the director’s vision.
+Production of Memorias del desarrollo began in 2005 and was completed in 2010, with filming taking place in five countries.
+According to director Miguel Coyula, his first draft of the screenplay was a faithful adaptation of Edmundo Desnoes's novel.
+As he began filming and editing simultaneously, however, he became aware of new possibilities that would radically alter the narrative structure of the original novel as well as its characters.
+The film did not follow the traditional chronology of writing, shooting, and editing.
+This required a new approach in which pre-production, production, and post-production no longer existed as distinct elements, but rather as an integrated and interactive process.
+This new way of working was not intended as a shortcut, but as a means of revealing new narrative layers of the film.

-Coyula would take advantage of everything around him that he thought would add to the film, heavily manipulating images digitally, into the film’s final highly fragmented narrative.
-For example, the scenes with the 9/11 footage, which the director had recorded years before; the Paris, London and Tokyo scenes, which were shot while Coyula was travelling invited to film festivals presenting his film Red Cockroaches.
-Most of the various location shoots were done without permits, through favors from friends, and with a minimal crew consisting mostly of director Miguel Coyula, producer David W. Leitner and lead actor Ron Blair, easily adapting at a moment’s notice and without the constraints of a rigid schedule.
-The film's most decisive work however took place in the editing room.
-In several visual presentations Coyula stated that no shot in the film escaped digital manipulation of some kind, which included, green screen, compositing in recreating sets, double exposures, replacing backgrounds, changing lighting, weather conditions, performing digital art direction, and actors shot in different countries performing together on screen.
+According to an interview with Coyula published by CINERRATICA, he took advantage of elements around him that he believed could contribute to the film, heavily manipulating images digitally in the process of creating its highly fragmented final narrative.
+For example, the film incorporates 9/11 footage that Coyula had recorded years earlier, while scenes set in Paris, London, and Tokyo were shot while he was traveling to film festivals where he had been invited to present his film Red Cockroaches.
+Most of the location shoots were conducted without permits, with the help of friends and a minimal crew consisting primarily of Coyula, producer David W. Leitner, and lead actor Ron Blair, allowing the production to adapt at short notice without the constraints of a rigid schedule.
+The film's most decisive work, however, took place in the editing room.
+In presentations about the film's visual effects, Coyula stated that he manipulated the film's imagery extensively, using techniques including green-screen effects, compositing to recreate sets, double exposures, replacing backgrounds, and altering lighting and weather conditions.
+These techniques also allowed actors filmed in different countries to appear together on screen.

 Producer David Leitner initially hoped to raise 2 million dollars for the project.
 But after realizing there was no interest from film production companies neither in North or South America, they reverted to a strategy closer to Coyula's first feature, Red Cockroaches.
 The film was funded by executive producers Steve Pieczenik, and Suzana Dejkanovic, associate producers Juan Martinez, and Michael Ferris Gibson as well as the Guggenheim Fellowship Coyula was awarded in 2009 for this project.
-While working on a low budget delayed completion by five years, it also allowed Coyula to have total creative control of the film.
+While working on a low budget delayed completion by five years, it also allowed Coyula to have creative control of the film.